-PRIORITY AREA SCP OUTCOMES CBP ACTIONS ALIGNED TO SCP OUTCOMES THRIVING PLACES Our vibrant places and spaces are integral to our identity, economy and appeal.
-We want to create, enhance and promote great places and spaces for everyone to enjoy.
+THRIVING PLACES Our vibrant places and spaces are integral to our identity, economy and appeal.
+We want to create, enhance and promote great places and spaces foreveryone to enjoy.
 We are recognised as a City that supports local and small business.
 Our town centres and gathering spaces are safe, easy to use and attractive places where pedestrians have priority.
 We encourage innovation in business, social enterprise and imaginative uses of space, both public and private.
 Our physical assets are efficiently and effectively managed and maintained.
-Prepare and implement town centre place plans.
-Facilities/community spaces.
-Implement Public Open Space Strategy.
-Develop the Thriving Places Strategy .
-Implement the Small Business Friendly Approvals Program.
-Manage the Leederville land request for proposals process for development concept.
-SENSITIVE DESIGN Design that 'fits in' to our neighbourhoods is important to us.
-We want to see unique, high-quality developments that respect our character and identity and respond to specific local circumstances.
-Our built form is attractive and diverse, in line with our growing and changing community.
-Our built form character and heritage is protected and enhanced.
+Prepare and implement town centre Place Plans Facilities / community spaces Implement Public Open Space Strategy Develop Thriving Places Strategy Implement Small Business Friendly Approvals Program Manage the Leederville Land Request for Proposals process for Development Concept SENSITIVE DESIGN Design that 'fits in' to our neighbourhoods is important to us.
+We want to see unique, high quality developments that respectour character and identity and respond to specific local circumstances.
+Our built form is attractive and diverse, in linewith our growing and changing community.
+Our built form character and heritage isprotected and enhanced.
 Our planning framework supports quality design, sustainable urban built form and is responsive to our community and local context.
-Continue to implement and update the City's Built Form Policy and Character and Heritage Areas Policy.
-Investigate a planning framework for each of the City's town centres.
-Complete review of the Local Planning Scheme and Strategy.
-INNOVATIVE AND ACCOUNTABLE The City of Vincent has a significant role to play in supporting our community to realise its vision.
+Continue to implement and (where necessary) update City's Built Form Policy and Character and Heritage Areas Policy Investigate a planning framework for each of City's town centres Complete review of Local Planning Scheme and Strategy INNOVATIVE & ACCOUNTABLE The City of Vincent has a significant role to play in supporting our community to realise its vision.
 To achieve this, we will be an innovative, honest, engaged and responsible organisation that manages resources well, communicates effectively and takes our stewardship role seriously.
-Our resources and assets are planned and managed in an efficient and sustainable manner.
+Our resources and assets are planned andmanaged in an efficient and sustainable manner.
 Our community is aware of what we are doing and how we are meeting our goals.
-Our community is satisfied with the service we provide.
-We are open and accountable to an engaged community.
-Review and implement governance framework and policies.
-Continue to update and action the City's Advocacy Agenda.
-Improve ease of registration, management and reporting of risks via Corporate Risk Register.
-Continue to develop Beatty Park 2062 and develop and implement the Beatty Park Leisure Centre upgrade.
-Implement the Asset Management and Sustainability Strategy.
-Implement the City's Public Health Plan.
-Implement the City's Property Management Framework.
-Continue annual reviews and updates to the City's Long-Term Financial Plan (LTFP).
-Enhance customer service systems to include self-service and digital request options.
-Digitisation of project administration to improve management and reporting of project outcomes.
-Continued improvement of the City's systems, processes and project management.
-Implement the City's procurement and contract management frameworks.
-Review and update the 10-year Long-Term Financial Plan.
+Our community is satisfied with the service we provide We are open and accountable to an engaged community.
+Review and Implement Governance framework and policies Continue to update and action the City's Advocacy Agenda Improve ease of registration, management and reporting of risks via Corporate Risk Register Continue to develop Beatty Park 2062 and develop and implement Beatty Park Leisure Centre upgrade Implement Asset Management and Sustainability Strategy Implement City's Public Health Plan Implement City's Property Management Framework Continue annual reviews and updates to the City's LTFP Customer service systems are enhanced to include self-service and digital request options Digitisation of project administration to improve management and reporting of project outcomes Continued improvement of City systems, processes and project management Implement the City's Procurement and Contract Management Frameworks Review and update the 10-year Long Term Financial Plan Develop the 4-year Revenue and Rating Plan